dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

 **Note:** Make sure it is `speakerForm`, not `speakerform` in `.component('speakerForm', speakerformComponent)` section of the `app/components/speakerform/speakerform.js` file.

-One more thing, remember the `app/components/addspeaker/addspeaker.html` file? it's time to add the `<speaker-form>` component to it.
+One more thing, remember the `app/components/addspeaker/addspeaker.html` file?
+It's time to add the `<speaker-form>` component to it.

 _app/components/addspeaker/addspeaker.html_